akash9182/CS224n/README.md

 # CS224n
-A detailed explanation of topics and projects implemented is mentioned in respective assignment folder
+A detailed explanation of topics and projects implemented in Stanford's NLP class of CS224n detailed in respective assignment folders